 - Statutory Neonatal Care Pay (General) Regulations 2025: These regulations outline the conditions under which eligible employees can receive Statutory Neonatal Care Pay (SNCP), specifying the qualifying criteria, the rate of pay, and the duration for which the pay is available.
 They provide guidance on the administrative processes employers must follow to implement and manage these payments.

 The Neonatal Care (Leave and Pay) Act was passed in 2023.
-The government has laid the draft Neonatal Care Leave and Miscellaneous Amendments Regulations 2025 and Statutory Neonatal Care Pay (General) Regulations 2025 before Parliament, and subject to approval are due to take effect from 6 April 2025, applying to parents of babies born on or after this date.
+The Neonatal Care Leave and Miscellaneous Amendments Regulations 2025 and Statutory Neonatal Care Pay (General) Regulations 2025 took effect from 6 April 2025, applying to parents of babies born on or after this date.

 Best practice for employers

-UK employers should take steps to prepare for the introduction of neonatal care leave and pay.
+UK employers should take steps to comply with the neonatal care leave and pay.
 Key considerations include:

 - Policy updates: Review and update company policies to reflect the new entitlements.